R-TF-028-003 Data Collection Instructions - Archive Data

 -

 Diagnostic Labeling: Each case is accompanied by a confirmed diagnosis, classified using a recognized diagnostic taxonomy (e.g., ICD-10, ICD-11, or a dermatology-specific coding system that can be mapped to ICD-11).
-The diagnosis must have been provided by a qualified medical expert (board-certified dermatologist or equivalent) or confirmed through histopathological analysis [cite: 442].
+The diagnosis must have been provided by a qualified medical expert (board-certified dermatologist or equivalent) or confirmed through histopathological analysis [8].

 -